olerichter00/h4ckernews/README.md

 **Story Metadata**

-In order to show a preview images and a description of each story html-metadata is used to scrape the story url and lazy load the data.
+In order to show a preview images and a description for each story [html-metadata](https://www.npmjs.com/package/html-metadata) is used to scrape each story's page and lazy load the information.
 Since the scraping can take up to a few seconds, Vercel's Edge Caching is used to cache the results.

 **Infinite Scroll**